Gage Workman

 2024

-After taking Spencer Torkelson first overall in 2020, the Tigers turned their attention to another Arizona State product in then-20-year-old Workman in the fourth round of that same Draft.
-It’s been a roller coaster pro career for the infielder since.
-Workman struck out 206 times for Double-A Erie in 2022, was sent down to High-A West Michigan for a time in 2023 and returned to the Eastern League this summer, where he’s been arguably the circuit’s most productive hitter in his age-24 campaign.
-Workman finished the regular season as the EL leader in hits (135), extra-base hits (53) and total bases (230) while hitting .280/.366/.476 with 18 homers and 30 steals in 126 games.
+A fourth-round pick out of Arizona State by the Tigers in 2020, Workman has endured a roller-coaster pro career.
+He struck out 206 times for Double-A Erie in 2022, was sent down to High-A West Michigan for a time in 2023 and returned to Double-A this year, when he was arguably the Eastern League's most productive hitter in his age-24 campaign.
+After he led the EL in hits (135), extra-base hits (53) and total bases (230) while slashing .280/.366/.476 with 18 homers and 30 steals in 126 games, the Cubs grabbed him in the Rule 5 Draft at the Winter Meetings in December.

 The most notable adjustment Workman made to take off at Double-A was abandoning switch-hitting.
 The 6-foot-4 infielder hits exclusively from the left side now, and while he still struggles against southpaws, the focus on a single side of the box has done wonders for his overall performance.
-Utilizing a quiet load, he’s cut his strikeout rate from 38.8 percent in Double-A last year to 27.5 percent this summer, and he continues to do a solid job of lifting the ball to the pullside in the air, allowing his raw power to play comfortably in games.
+Utilizing a quiet load, he’s cut his strikeout rate from 38.8 percent in Double-A last year to 27.5 percent in 2024, and he continues to do a solid job of lifting the ball in the air to his pull side, allowing his raw power to play comfortably in games.

 Workman always had a decent floor because of his above-average speed, overall actions on the dirt and impressive arm strength.
 He’s a solid defensive shortstop as is but has got the lion’s share of his work in 2024 at third base, where he’s an even better fit.
-His aggressiveness on the basepaths should make him a constant stolen-base threat too.
-Workman went unprotected and unpicked in last year’s Rule 5 Draft but has made a stronger case for protection this year as a late-blooming utility infielder.
+A late-blooming utility-infield type, he'll have to stick on Chicago's big league roster throughout 2025, or else Rule 5 dictates that he'll have to clear waivers and be offered back to Detroit for half his $100,000 Draft price.

 2023